 Monitoring Kubernetes on Mesosphere DC/OS with Splunk Enterprise and Splunk Cloud

-If you are using Kubernetes on Mesosphere DC/OS you can find that our default configuration does not provide all the metrics and the information out of the box.
-In this blog post we will guide you though all the configuration changes to get all the information you need to monitor the health of your clusters and performance of your applications.
+If you are using Kubernetes on Mesosphere DC/OS you can find that our default configuration does not provide all the metrics and information out of the box.
+In this blog post we will guide you through all the configuration changes to get all the information you need to monitor the health of your clusters and performance of your applications.

 We used Quickstart guide for Kubernetes on DC/OS on AWS as an example.

-Fix for the cgroup filesystem
+Fix for the cgroup

-If you run the troubleshooting command verify on one of the collectorforkubernetes Pods you can find that it fails to find the cgroups for the Pods and Containers.
+one of the collectorforkubernetes Pods you can find that it fails to find the cgroups for the Pods and Containers.

 Kubernetes configuration: